factcast/factcast/factcast-site/documentation-docsy/content/en/Concept/schema-registry.md

 Since version 0.2.0, FactCast can be configured to validate Facts before publishing them.
 In order to do that, FactCast needs to have a Schema for the Namespace/Type/Version of a Fact, that is expected to live in a Schema-Registry.
-The Schema Registry is a static webiste, that is referenced by the property 'factcast.store.schemaRegistryUrl'.
+The Schema Registry is a static website, that is referenced by the property 'factcast.store.schemaRegistryUrl'.
 If no ' schemaRegistryUrl' is provided, validation is skipped and FactCast behaves just like before.

 Given, there is a SchemaRegistry configured, FactCast will (on startup, and regularly) fetch an index and crawl updated